Sydney

 Sydney has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 125 projects that could impact the area.
-Key projects include Mariyung Fleet (New Intercity Fleet), Harbourside Redevelopment by Mirvac, Central Place Sydney, and Barangaroo Precinct, with the following list detailing those likely to be most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 125 projects that could potentially impact this area.
+Notable projects include Mariyung Fleet (New Intercity Fleet), Harbourside Redevelopment by Mirvac, Central Place Sydney, and Barangaroo Precinct.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.